vesuxyz/docs/blog/2025-10-29-unlock-LBTC/index.md

 Security is non-negotiable when it comes to Bitcoin.
 Vesu’s smart contracts have been [audited by multiple independent firms](https://docs.vesu.xyz/security/audits), and there is a [$100K Immunefi bug bounty](https://docs.vesu.xyz/security/bounties).
 Additionally, if the main interface is ever unavailable, users can still access their positions through Vesu’s [lite frontend](https://lite.vesu.xyz/).

-It’s time to put your LBTC to work.
+It’s time to put your LBTC to work with Vesu.